caendesilva/Laradocgen/README.md

 ### Frontend

-- The frontend is based on https://github.com/creativetimofficial/tailwind-starter-kit (MIT)
+- The frontend is based on the [Tailwind Starter Kit](https://github.com/creativetimofficial/tailwind-starter-kit) from Creative Tim (MIT)
-- The dark-mode switch is based on a component from Flowbite https://flowbite.com/docs/customize/dark-mode/ (MIT)
+- The dark-mode switch is based on a component from [Flowbite](https://flowbite.com/docs/customize/dark-mode/) (MIT)

 ### Packages used and special mentions
 - Frontend is built with [TailwindCSS](https://tailwindcss.com/)